rage/tmc-langs-rust/CONTRIBUTING.md

 Install Rust according to https://www.rust-lang.org/tools/install

-Install [zstd](https://github.com/facebook/zstd).
+Install [zstd 1.4.9](https://github.com/facebook/zstd).
 For example, on Ubuntu you need the package `libzstd1`.
 For Windows, download the appropriate archive from the [releases](https://github.com/facebook/zstd/releases), extract it and add the extracted directory to your PATH.

 Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).